 First things first.
 I had high expectations from Richard Koch’s ‘The Star Principle’ but the book caused me a lot of chagrin.
 As someone who has read and liked Koch’s ‘The 80/20 principle‘, I could easily fathom the book Koch intends to write with ‘The Star Principle’ is certainly not the one he ends up with.

-‘The Star Principle’ starts off with a clear agenda – how to make you rich but sooner than later, like a bad movie, loses direction and meanders into the ad hominem subject matter and case studies.
+‘The Star Principle’ starts off with a clear agenda – how to make you rich but sooner than later.
+But like a bad movie it loses direction fast and meanders into the ad hominem subject matter and case studies.

-I would have been a tad satisfied if the marketing wisdom shared by the author were original, but much to my annoyance, a good chunk of marketing advice in the book is an unabashed take-off from Jack Trout and Al Ries’ ‘Positioning’ and duo’s other bestsellers.
+I would have been a tad satisfied if the marketing wisdom shared by the author were original.
+Much to my annoyance, a good chunk of marketing advice in the book is an unabashed take-off from Jack Trout and Al Ries’ books.

 I felt vindicated at the end of the 8th chapter wherein Koch himself acknowledges Al Ries and his daughter Laura being his favorite authors on marketing.
 His candid admission gives away a lot about his marketing wisdom.

-The core of the book is centered around the ‘Star’ entity from BCG matrix.
-For the uninitiated, a star, according to BCG matrix is the largest player in a fast growing niche; a niche growing at an annual clip of 10%.
+The core of the book centres around the ‘Star’ entity from BCG matrix.
+For the uninitiated, a star, according to BCG matrix is the largest player in a fast-growing niche; a niche growing at an annual clip of 10%.
 Throughout the book, Koch delivers sermons on the benefits of being associated with a star business either by working for one or by investing in one.

 I actually heaved a huge sigh of relief as I finished this book.
 I am not saying it’s the worst book in the world nor am I the harshest critic of the author.
 My disappointment with ‘The Star Principle’ emanates from the fact that Richard Koch is the same guy who wrote ‘The 80/20 principle’.
 Where reading The 80/20 principle had left me stirred, reading ‘The Star Principle’ only made me second-guess the substance of the author.